nodeshift/tutorial/cloud-native/README.md

 Before you can deploy your application to Kubernetes, you first need to build your application into a container and produce a container image.
 This packages your application along with all of its dependencies in a ready-to-run format.

-NodeShift provides a "[Docker](https://github.com/NodeShift/docker)" project that provides a number of Dockerfile templates that can be used to build your container and produce your image.
+NodeShift provides a "[Docker](https://github.com/NodeShift/docker)" project that provides several Dockerfile templates that can be used to build your container and produce your image.
 The same file format can be used with Podman.

 For this workshop, you'll use the `Dockerfile-run` template, which builds a production-ready Docker image for your application.